ar130405 - Fotolia

 The new consumer privacy rights under CCPA alone will require many companies to implement policies and procedures to comply.
 One such rule is the verifiable consumer request requirement that enables California consumers to request access to their personal information and ask that it be deleted.
 Upon receiving such a request, the covered business must verify the identity of the requesting individual and respond.

 Businesses must establish practices to verify the identities of requesters or risk providing unauthorized, fraudulent third parties access to personal information.
-This burden will likely fall on the security department, said Scott Giordano, vice president of data protection at Spirion LLC, during a session titled "What the California Consumer Privacy Act Means For Your Security Program" at last month's (ISC)2 Security Congress in Orlando, Fla.
+This burden will likely fall on the security department, said Scott Giordano, vice president and senior counsel of privacy and compliance at Spirion LLC, during a session titled "What the California Consumer Privacy Act Means for Your Security Program" at the 2019 (ISC)2 Security Congress in Orlando, Fla.

 "You have to verify that person is who they say they are," Giordano said.
 "Who are the lucky folks likely to get that job at your company?
 It's not going to legal -- legal is going to IT.
 Then, IT calls IT security."